Events and functions can bring more people to parks, helping to raise awareness and appreciation of parks and their

 Your event or function should be appropriate to the natural and cultural settings in which they are held, and meet high environmental and sustainability standards.

-1. The National Parks and Wildlife Service (NPWS) will allow events and functions in parks if they meet the criteria in this policy.
+- The NSW National Parks and Wildlife Service (NPWS) will allow events and functions in parks if they meet the criteria in this policy.
 Events, functions and venues are not consistent with the management principles for wilderness areas and will not be permitted in these areas.

-2. Permanent or long-term venues may be provided, either by the park authority or a private party, in order to meet the objectives of this policy.
+- Permanent or long-term venues may be provided, either by NPWS or a private party, in order to meet the objectives of this policy.

 - Events, functions and venues must: